Apprenticeship Program: Tomorrow's Talent Today

 CareerWise apprenticeships in Eagle County breaks down financial barriers, creating a highly-skilled workforce that meets the complex demands of Colorado mountain resort companies, and provides multiple options for the student upon successful completion of the program.
 A robust, business-led apprenticeship program that meets the needs of all students will put Colorado schools and businesses on a path towards success.

 Vail Valley Partnership, in collaboration with Eagle County Schools, Colorado Mountain College, and YouthPower365, is happy to bring CareerWise to Eagle County.
-To learn more or to participate, contact Erik Williams at 970.477.4000, explore our website, and visit www.careerwisecolorado.org.
+To learn more or to participate, explore our website and contact Erik Williams at 970.477.4000.

 READ: VAIL DAILY (December 6, 2022)